The Role of Texture in Creating Cozy Interiors

 Balancing Rough and Smooth Textures

 Creating a harmonious interior often involves balancing rough and smooth textures.
-For instance, pairing a rough, exposed brick wall with smooth, polished marble countertops can create a visually appealing contrast.
+For instance, pairing a rough, exposed brick wall with soft, polished marble countertops can create a visually appealing contrast.
 This balance prevents a space from feeling too monotonous or overly stimulating.

 Examples of Rough and Smooth Textures